stefan-b-jakobsson/x16-upgrade/README.md

 You can create your own package file with tools included in this project:

 - Type ```make latest``` in the project root folder.
-This command downloads the latest releases of the ROM, the VERA and the SMC, and builds a package of them
+This command downloads the latest releases of the ROM, the VERA and the SMC, and builds a package of them.
+You can optionally specify the name of the creator of the package and a package description with the command line arguments "createdby" and "desc", for example like this:
+    - ```make latest createdby="My name" desc="My package description"```

 - Type ```make package```in the project root folder.
 This opens up a GUI interface that lets you select each of the three firmware files manually, and build a package